dnanexus/dx-toolkit/Readme.md

             export CXX=g++-4.7
             ```

-* Please note: there is an incompatibility when using GCC 4.7.1 and Boost 1.49.
+* **Note:** There is an incompatibility when using GCC 4.7.1 and Boost 1.49.
 Please use either the GCC 4.6 series or Boost 1.50+ in this case.

 ### Test dependencies